 Many questions regarding rights of the mother and father, grandparent’s rights, medical issues, fraud, and a plethora of individual issues often arise in Florida courts and Florida adoption laws.

-Chapter 63 of Florida statutes, titled the Florida Adoption Act, attempts to address as many of these questions as possible in order to make adoption cases easier for both people and the courts.
+The Florida Adoption Act: Chapter 63 of Florida statutes, titled the Florida Adoption Act, attempts to address as many of these questions as possible in order to make adoption cases easier for both people and the courts.

-Many of the issues that arise in an adoption case come from questions dealing with the father and mother.
 In the cases where children are involved, the Florida adoption law states that written consent must be given from the mother and father.

 In rare cases, a child may be taken from a parent or parents when the court deems it necessary.
-This information is covered in chapter 39 of Florida statutes, but is still addressed in Florida adoption law.

-Essentially the law gives courts to the ability to remove parental rights when situations in chapter 39 are met.
+Essentially the law gives courts to the ability to remove parental rights when situations in Chapter 39 are met.

-Florida Adoption Law and Abandoned Children
+Abandoned Children

-Another of the many questions that arises stems from children that are surrendered or left at a hospital.
 If a child is left at a hospital or other agency, the child is given to an adoption agency and the agency will seek a legal court order for emergency custody until a good home can be found.

-At the same time, the law also states that any child surrendered will be investigated by the local law enforcement agencies.
-As far as adoption paperwork goes, parental rights are surrendered with the child.
+At the same time, the Florida adoption law also states that any child surrendered will be investigated by the local law enforcement agencies.

 Unmarried Biological Fathers and Adoption Law